box/developer.box.com/content/guides/embed/ui-elements/picker.md

 });
 ```

 The array can include multiple actions.
-The action object should include the `label` and `onAction` callback functions.
-You can filter the options to appear only on a specific item type, by passing the `file` or `folder` value.
+The action object should include the `label`, and the `onAction` callback function.
+You can filter the custom actions to appear only on a specific item `type`, by passing the `file` or `folder` value.
 The `filter` value is used for advanced filtering, for example by a specific file extension:

 ```js
 const customActions = [